SmartTeleMax/MaSha/README.md

 where

-* 'regexp' — regular expression that describes word.
+* 'regexp' — regular expression that describes word (not compiled, as string).
 * 'selectable' — HTMLElement or its id, that contains selectable text.
 * 'marker' — HTMLElement or its id, that contains marker icon to be displayed on text selection.
 If element with given id is not found, an &lt;a/&gt; element is created.
 * 'select_message' — HTMLElement or its id with popup that floats when text is selected.
 If no value provided, the popup is not shown.